-Three Mile Island Nuclear Station, Unit 2 (TMI-2) Operating License No. DPR-73 Docket No. 50-320 Annual Update of the System Description for the TMI-2 Defueling Canisters Dewatering System
+Three Mile Island Nuclear Station, Unit 2 (TMI-2) Operating License No. DPR-73 Docket No. 50-320 Annual Update of the System Description for the TMI-2 Defueling Canister Dewatering System

 Pursuant to NRC letter dated February 4, 1982, the annual update to the System Description for the TMI-2 Defueling Canister Dewatering System is forwarded for your information.
-This update, which incorporates revisions 3 and 4, includes the following changes:
+This update, which constitutes Revision 5, includes the following changes: